feliperrego/django-simplecrop/README.md

 django-simplecrop
 ================

-Simple module to make easier crop images in Django admin.
+A simple module to crop images in an easy way in Django Administration.

 Installation